Clinton Nsiala: Rangers

 On 10 June 2024, Scottish Premiership club Rangers announced that Nsiala had agreed to sign a pre-contract with the club, being set to join them on a free transfer on 1 July.

 He made his debut for Rangers B on 14 August 2024, starting on a 2024–25 Scottish Challenge Cup second round 3-2 away match against Clyde.

 He scored his first goal for Rangers on 19 January 2025 against Fraserburgh in the Scottish Cup at Ibrox.
-During the 2024–25 season, Nsiala made 13 appearances for Rangers, recording one goal and one assist.
+During the 2024–25 season, Nsiala made 11 appearances for Rangers, recording one goal and one assist.

+Sharjah

+On 23 September 2026, Nsiala joined UAE Pro League club Sharjah on a two-year deal.

 International career

 Nsiala represented France at youth international level, featuring for the under-16 national team in 2020.

 Style of play

 Nsiala is a left-footed centre back, who has been mainly praised for his physicality, his anticipation skills, his jumping reach in aerial duels and his technique.
 He can also be deployed as a defensive midfielder.